-- 3. In the medium bowl, combine milk, melted earth balance, eggs, and vanilla extract.
+- In the medium bowl, combine plant milk, melted earth balance, eggs, and vanilla extract.
 Stir thoroughly with the same fork or whisk.

-- 5. Grease griddle or pan, with small nob of Earth Balance (any vegan butter or coconut oil).
-Scoop out ¼ cup of batter onto the cooking surface and allow the pancake to cook for 30-60 seconds until bubbles form on the side and the middle looks raw or until the bottom of the pancake is golden brown which you can see by tiltling the pancake upward with the spatula.
+- Grease griddle or pan with a small nob of Earth Balance (any vegan butter or coconut oil).
+Scoop out ⅓ cup of batter onto the cooking surface and allow the pancake to cook for 30-60 seconds until bubbles form on the side and the middle looks less raw or until the bottom of the pancake is golden brown which you can see by tilting the pancake upward with the spatula.
 Flip and allow to cook for another 30-60 seconds until the bottom of the pancake is golden brown and the middle of the pancakes rises and forms a pointy shape at the top of the pancake.
 Repeat with remaining batter (make sure to grease the pan/griddle after every 1-2 pancakes).